Silent Civilian: Ghost Stories (2008–present)

 As of November 12, 2008, their official Myspace page confirmed that they are currently writing a new record.
 In March 2009, their Myspace page stated that the new record will be called Ghost Stories.
 On June 11, 2010, the band's Myspace was updated with a new song titled "Ghost Stories" which would be featured on the upcoming album.
 Ryan Halpert ignited the band as Chris Mora's replacement on drums in mid-2009.
 Their sophomore album Ghost Stories was released via Mediaskare Records on May 18, 2010.
 In 2013, bassist Robbie Young launched his new project Atlas.

 The band has plans to release a third studio album.
 As of December 2017, no new material has been released.

-In 2018, Silent Civilian launched a crowfunding campaign to raise money for the production of a third album, with a goal of US$20,000.
+In 2018, Silent Civilian launched a crowdfunding campaign to raise money for the production of a third album, with a goal of US$20,000.
 As of January 2020, they had only raised $5,435 but claim to still be making the album regardless.
 In 2019, the band launched an online store, but it has since shut down for unknown reasons.

-On January 20, 2023, Silent Civilian released "De La Muerte", a new song from their upcoming third album, due to be released in 2023 via Black Horse Entertainment.
+On January 20, 2023, Silent Civilian released "De La Muerte", a new song from their upcoming third album, due to be released via Black Horse Entertainment.
 The band had previously released "My Addiction" the month prior.